 ESA fonts are truly object-based.
 Because of this, they’re very friendly when it comes to resizing, especially with increasing size.
 Although the fonts can be decreased marginally, they can be increased in size almost without limitation.

-One of the innovative (but simple) features I implemented when creating my own ESA fonts is that I always put the minimum suggested size of the specific font beside its name, for example, Bones25mm.
-The number in mm simply highlights the size that I originally digitized the font in: meaning it is the minimum size at which it would best run.
-Keep in mind fonts differ depending on the style, complexity and stroke weights.
+One of the innovative (but simple) features I implemented when creating my own ESA fonts is that I always put the specific font’s minimum suggested size beside its name, for example, Bones25mm.
+The number in mm highlights the size that I originally digitized the font in, meaning it is the minimum size at which it would best run.
+Keep in mind fonts differ depending on the style, complexity, and stroke weights.
 By including the minimum size in the font name, the user automatically knows how to get the best possible results when embroidering.

 Increasing the font size is the fun part!
-Because they are objects, you can make changes at the click of a button that will change effects as the size of the fonts increase.
+Because they are objects, you can make changes at the click of a button that will change effects as the fonts’ size increases.